raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

 en vez de
     = (substitución de objeto/acción por otro) instead of <ing|obj>
+    ?
+Prefirió nadar en vez de correr : `He likes to swim rather than run` ?
+Prefirió nadar en vez de correr : `He likes swimming rather than running` = (para preferencias) rather than
-    = (para preferencias) rather than `I prefer tea rather than coffee`
+    ?
+Prefiero el té en vez de café : `I prefer tea rather than coffee`
         - En cuanto a usar <base> o <ing>, _rather than_ admite ambos siempre que se use el mismo antes y después de él.
         - Ambas válidas: `He likes to swim rather than run` - `He likes swimming rather than running`
         - Nota, lo anterior es válido porque _like_ es un verbo que admite tanto <base> como <ing>.
 En definitiva, es el verbo y no _rather than_ el que decide si se usa <base> o <ing>.
     ?
 Decidió estudiar en vez de ir a la fiesta : `He decided to study instead of going to the party`

 fue justo lo contrario
-    = it was quite the opposite `I thought it was going to be difficult, but it was quite the opposite`
+    = it was quite the opposite
+    ?
+Pensé que iba a ser difícil, pero fue justo lo contrario : `I thought it was going to be difficult, but it was quite the opposite`

 ## Result and Consequence

 por tanto, como consecuencia
     = as a result (neutro)
-    = therefore (f) `The experiment did not yield the expected results; thus, the hypothesis was revised` = thus (formal menos común) `The experiment did not yield the expected results; therefore, the hypothesis was revised` = consequently (muy formal)
+    = therefore (f)
+    ?
+El experimento no dio los resultados esperados; por tanto, la hipótesis fue revisada : `The experiment did not yield the expected results; thus, the hypothesis was revised`
+    = thus (formal menos común)
+    ?
+El experimento no dio los resultados esperados; por tanto, la hipótesis fue revisada : `The experiment did not yield the expected results; therefore, the hypothesis was revised`
+    = consequently (muy formal)

 como consecuencia/resultado de
-    = as a result OF `As a RESULT OF the rain, the game was cancelled` = as a consequence OF `As a CONSEQUENCE OF the rain, the game was cancelled`
+    = as a result OF
+    ?
+Como resultado de la lluvia, el partido fue cancelado : `As a RESULT OF the rain, the game was cancelled` = as a consequence OF
+    ?
+Como consecuencia de la lluvia, el partido fue cancelado : `As a CONSEQUENCE OF the rain, the game was cancelled`

 así que
     = so